UNB/ CS/ David Bremner/ teaching/ Git basics

 $ git config user.email you@yourdomain.example.com

 You may also want to configure an editor to use with git.
-The default on fcs-cs2613-dev is nano; most other places it is vim.
-Both are very fast to start up, but completely keyboard driven.
+The default in FCS labs is vim.
+Some other places it is nano; Both are very fast to start up, but completely keyboard driven.
 If that doesn't suit you, you can configure the editor via

-You can optionally used git config --global, but note this probably won't work in an FCS VM.
+You can optionally used git config --global to set for all repositories in FCS labs.

 Common Tasks